globus/globus-compute/docs/index.rst

 funcX is composed of two core components:

-* funcX cloud-hosted service provides an available, reliable, and secure interface for registering, sharing, and executing functions on remote endpoints.
+* The funcX cloud-hosted service provides an available, reliable, and secure interface for registering, sharing, and executing functions on remote endpoints.
 It implements a fire-and-forget model via which the cloud service is responsible for securely communicating with endpoints to ensure functions are successfully executed.

 * funcX endpoints transform existing laptops, clouds, clusters, and supercomputers into function serving systems.
 Endpoints are registered by installing the funcX_endpoint software and configuring it for the target system.